Air France-KLM studying rivals' third-party booking surcharges

-CANCUN, Mexico Air France-KLM (AIRF.PA) is assessing its relationships with global distribution systems after rivals introduced surcharges for bookings via third parties, Chief Executive Officer Jean-Marc Janaillac said on Monday.
+CANCUN, Mexico, June 5 Air France-KLM is assessing its relationships with global distribution systems after rivals introduced surcharges for bookings via third parties, Chief Executive Officer Jean-Marc Janaillac said on Monday.

-Deutsche Lufthansa AG (LHAG.DE) introduced a surcharge for such bookings in 2015, and British Airways and Iberia (ICAG.L) followed last month, knocking down shares of global distribution systems such as Amadeus IT Group SA (AMA.MC), Travelport Worldwide Ltd (TVPT.N) and Sabre Corp (SABR.O).
+Deutsche Lufthansa AG introduced a surcharge for such bookings in 2015, and British Airways and Iberia followed last month, knocking down shares of global distribution systems such as Amadeus IT Group SA, Travelport Worldwide Ltd and Sabre Corp.

 "We are studying the situation and preparing to be able to take all possible directions," Janaillac told journalists in a briefing during an annual airline industry meeting in Mexico.